 - Your computer will run slow

-- Your internet will run consistantly slower then normal
+- Your internet will run consistently slower then normal

-- While some free spyware software will be able to remove some spyware, generally they can't remove everything.
-A professional level tech will run multiple professional level malware removal programs on your computer to make sure that your computer is throughly cleaned from these types of software.
+- While some free anti-spyware software will be able to remove some spyware, generally they can’t remove everything.
+A professional level tech will run multiple professional level malware removal programs on your computer to make sure that your computer is thoroughly cleaned from these types of invasive software.

 A Trojan horse, or Trojan virus is a type of spyware malware program containing malicious virus code that, when executed, carries out actions determined by the nature of the Trojan software.
 Typically causing loss or theft of data, and possible system harm.
 Trojan software viruses often present themselves as a routine, useful or interesting program or tool in order to persuade victims to install them on their computers.
 Trojan type malware is on the rise, accounting for 83% of global virus / malware detected in the world.

-Trojan virus software often act as a backdoor, contacting a controller which can then have unauthorized access to the affected computer.
+Trojan virus software often act as a backdoor, contacting a controller which can then allow unauthorised access to the affected computer.
 The hacker can then gain access to all aspects of the computer like: all data files, keystroke logging, watching the users screen, or viewing through the webcam, electronic money theft, infecting other computers on the network and more.
-The trojan virus is not easily detectable, but if they carry out significant computing or communications activity, it will cause the comptuer to run noticeably slow.
-A computer may ghost a trojan virus via a malicious program that a user is duped into executing - often an e-mail attachement disguised to be unsuspicious - or by a download like music or peer to peer file sharing.
+The Trojan virus is not easily detectable, but if they carry out significant computing or communications activity, it will cause the computer to run noticeably slow.
+A computer may ghost a Trojan virus via a malicious program that a user is duped into executing – often an e-mail attachment disguised to be non suspicious – or by a download like music or peer to peer file sharing.

 The most common types of Trojan Viruses: